Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 \subsection{Knowledge Utilization}

-Once we have obtained the reasoning augmented vector and the fact augmented vector, we can then incorporate them into backbone CTR models.
-In this section, we explore a straightforward approach where these augmented vectors are directly treated as additional input features.
-Specifically, we use them as additional feature fields in the feature interaction layer (introduced in Section \ref{sect:network_structure}) of a CTR model, allowing them to explicitly interact with other categorical features.
+Once we have obtained the reasoning augmented vector and the fact augmented vector, we can then incorporate them into backbone recommendation models.
+In this section, we explore a straightforward approach where these augmented vectors are directly treated as \textbf{additional input features}.
+Specifically, we use them as additional feature fields in recommendation models, allowing them to explicitly interact with other features.
 During training, the hybrid-expert adaptor module is jointly optimized with the backbone model to ensure that the transformation process adapts to the current data distribution.
 Generally, KAR can be formulated as

 which is enhanced by the the reasoning augmented vector $\hat{r}_{i}^p$ and the fact augmented vector $\hat{r}_{i}^\iota$.
 Importantly, KAR only modifies the input of the backbone model and is independent of the design and loss function of backbone model, so it is flexible and compatible with various backbone model designs.
-Furthermore, it can be extended to other recommendation tasks, such as sequential recommendation and direct recommendation, by simply adding two augmented vectors in the input, similar to Eq.~\eqref{eq:ctr-goal-3}.
-By incorporating the knowledge augmented vectors into the input layer, KAR combines both the open-world knowledge and the recommendation domain knowledge in a unified manner to provide more informed and personalized recommendations.
+Furthermore, it can be extended to various recommendation tasks, such as sequential recommendation and direct recommendation, by simply adding two augmented vectors in the input.
+By incorporating the knowledge augmented vectors, KAR combines both the open-world knowledge and the recommendation domain knowledge in a unified manner to provide more informed and personalized recommendations.